Skip to main content

 4. What are the health benefits of matcha?

-Clean and sustainable energy.
+Clean and Sustainable Energy

-An exceptionally high concentration of antioxidants.
+An exceptionally high concentration of antioxidants

 Matcha is particularly rich in catechins, notablyEGCG (epigallocatechin gallate), one of the most powerful antioxidants known.
 Its concentration is significantly higher than that of brewed green tea, since the entire leaf is consumed.
 These compounds help protect cells against oxidative stress and support the body’s natural defenses.

-Skin and radiance.
+Skin and Radiance

-According to the study by Rovaldi and colleagues (International Journal of Molecular Sciences, 2025),EGCG neutralizes the free radicals responsible for skin aging: wrinkles, loss of elasticity, dull complexion, and dark spots are all signs that these molecules accelerate over time.
+According to a study by Rovaldi and colleagues (International Journal of Molecular Sciences, 2025), EGCG neutralizes the free radicals responsible for skin aging: wrinkles, loss of elasticity, a dull complexion, and dark spots are all signs that these molecules accelerate over time.

-Recent research also shows that catechins help reduce sebum production and improve skin elasticity with regular use (Zheng, Antioxidants, 2024).
-According to Rovaldi, these same molecules show promising effects against acne, psoriasis, and skin irritations (International Journal of Molecular Sciences, 2025).
+Recent research also shows that catechins help reduce sebum production and improve skin elasticity when applied regularly (Zheng, *Antioxidants*, 2024).
+According to Rovaldi (*International Journal of Molecular Sciences*, 2025), these same molecules show promising effects against acne, psoriasis, and skin irritations.

 5. How do you choose high-quality matcha?